 We were about halfway through the Mojave dessert last week, praying the rental car wouldn’t break down, when I turned around to ask the girls — who were sitting on the same sides of the backseat they’ve sat on since they were toddlers in boosters — a very pressing question.

-We were on Day Six of our California road trip (you’ll read more about it next week), and though I am most certainly not complaining, we had been eating like vacationers for every one of those six days, which is to say, not the most mindfully.
+It was Day Six of our California road trip (read more about it here), and though I am most certainly not complaining, we had been eating like vacationers for every one of those six days, which is to say, not the most mindfully.
 For instance, the night before, on New Year’s Eve, we had purchased a bottle of $11 rosé at Target, picked up some In-n-Out burgers, fries, and shakes, and set a fancy table in our hotel room.
 (Fancy meaning the centerpiece was crafted from grapefruits we picked off a tree on the hotel grounds.)
 We were in bed by 9:30, which, as Phoebe pointed out, was technically after midnight in New York, so we were good, and it was perfect.

 But the next day was a new year, a new decade, and I’m just as susceptible to the January 1 self-improvement blitz as the next girl, so it wasn’t long before my mind was filled with visions of green things, specifically green things in bowls with other green things and topped with more green things and maybe a drizzle of something green.

 Since the whole plant-based dinner undertaking, I’ve been essentially assaulting my family with bowl dinners — experimenting with bases like black rice and lentils, topping them with halloumi and tofu, and every kind of pickled thing — and I got the distinct feeling that my kids were tolerating these dinners as opposed to enjoying them.
 So, naturally, in the middle of the largest desert in America, I asked them: If you could design your own bowl, what would be in it?